ChiZelin/spidermans/leetcode-questions-spiderman/LeetcodeRankingListRankingByNetProfit.md

 # Leetcode Questions Ranking List
-According to this list, we can see which topics are popular.
+According to this list, we can see which questions are popular.
 Whether you are a student or an interviewer, you can refer to this list when choosing questions.

 Ranking by Net Profit (Likes - Dislikes).